AaronNovakDev/Healthapp_T1A3/assignemnt.md

 As it says all the information if just guidlines and you can do with it as you wish.
 Each person has different brain chemistry so different dosing and vitamins / minerals work on different people, and I would highly suggest you visit your go to health person, whether its Traditional Chinese Medicine doctor, Averyvedic doctor, western medicine doctor, or other naturopaths.

+Ok so, ...yes, as you can see, this is what i wanted to the app to do in the first instance, but i quickly found

 Yeah as it says, this is just to say thanks to the stock images that are on the Microsoft power-point app.
 They made it extremely easy for me to find great high quality photos for this slide show to depict exactly what it is I would like to portray to every one.

 And thanks very much every one for your time, and I hope you enjoyed my presentation, if you have any questions, i will try and answer them. -->